What Is Deferred Maintenance?

 - Budget Limitations: Maintenance budgets are often tight and do not necessarily account for breakdowns or expensive repairs.
 If funding is already low, it’s not uncommon for other operating costs to be prioritized.
 This means that maintenance often gets put on the backburner.

-- Insufficient Manpower or Lack of Skills: Sometimes there simply aren’t enough people available to fix an issue, especially in the case of an unexpected breakdown.
-Additionally, for more complex repairs, the company may need to hire a third-party contractor who has the necessary skills and expertise.
+- Insufficient Manpower or Lack of Skills: Sometimes, there simply aren’t enough people available to fix an issue, especially in the case of an unexpected breakdown.
+Additionally, the company may need to hire a third-party contractor who has the necessary skills and expertise for more complex repairs.
 Outside technicians aren’t always immediately available; this dilemma also leads to postponed maintenance.

-- Inadequate Maintenance Equipment (e.g. tools): Companies may not have the necessary tools to tackle a specific issue—and may need to order them, also putting maintenance on hold.
+- Inadequate Maintenance Equipment (e.g., tools): Companies may not have the necessary tools and parts in inventory to tackle a specific issue—and may need to order them, also putting maintenance on hold.

 Examples of Deferred Maintenance